eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 #### Payload for EDC Policy

-The following JSON is an policy definition including the policy "frameworkagreement pcf" and membership:
+The following JSON is an policy definition including the policy "frameworkagreement pcf" and membership.
+The [frameworkagreement document](https://catena-x.net/fileadmin/user_upload/04_Einfuehren_und_umsetzen/Governance_Framework/Catena-X_UseCasePCFExchange_Beta-Phase_DE.pdf) is published via the association and are available via the catena-x homepage.
+The membership credential is automatically created after finishing successfully the onboarding process.

 ##### Payload to create a SSI based Policy